Hypergraph matrix models and generating functions

-\begin{proof} The proof is a simple modification of the proof of \cite[Theorem 5.6]{gencat}.
+\begin{proof} The proof is a simple modification of the proof of \cite[Theorem 5.6]{gencat} and follows easily from assembling facts in Flajolet--Sedgewick \cite{fs};.
 There we showed that there is a bijection between admissibly $m$-labeled plane trees $\sA^{(m)}$ and $(\ell ,h_{1})$-colored plane trees $\sP_{(\ell , h_{1})}$.
 To extend \cite[Theorem 5.6]{gencat} to the current setting, we need only observe this bijection takes pairs $(X,\xi) \in \sA^{(m)}_{s}$ exactly to $(\ell , h_{s})$-colored plane trees.
-Indeed, the only new feature is that in \cite{gencat} if a the root of a plane tree had degree $d$, we colored it by a set partition of $\sets{dm}$ into subsets of order $m$, which gives $W_{m} (dm) $ colors and agrees with $h_{1}$.
+Indeed, the only new feature is that in \cite{gencat} if the root of a plane tree had degree $d$, we colored it by a set partition of $\sets{dm}$ into subsets of order $m$, which gives $W_{m} (dm) $ colors and agrees with $h_{1}$.
 Now, however, we also color the root by a choice of composition $\xi$ of $d$ into $s$ parts.
 This is exactly accomplished by the coloring series $h_{s} (x)$. \end{proof}

 To conclude this section, we explain why the tree series $\sF_{s}^{(m)} (x)$ are needed to compute $\sG^{(m)}_{g}$ for larger $g$.
 The key is the following proposition, which shows how the series appear when counting EDETs after grafting trees onto a fixed graph.